 I never seem to have that problem.
 Mainly because I have such a problem with squash vine borers.
 The organic methods I attempt never seem to work really well, and I’m not planning to start spraying with non-organic pesticides.
 So the zucchini harvest is usually pretty meager.

 This year I was really glad to see that the Black Beauty Zucchinis from Mary’s Heirloom Seeds held up much better than some of the hybrids I’ve planted in recent years.
 Even though they are infested with the vine borers and are struggling with the drought, they have continued to produce.
 I was thrilled to find several perfectly sized zucchini on the vines yesterday.

 How Do You Like Your Zucchini?

-As a kid I kind of stuck my nose in the air at zucchini.
+As a kid, I kind of stuck my nose in the air at zucchini.
 Now I love it!
-It’s great grilled over a wood fire, stir fried with other veggies, sliced thin and added to lasagna, fried in a little oil and added to an omelet, chopped into spaghetti sauce, grated into breads and muffins…the list goes on and on.
+It’s great grilled over a wood fire, stir-fried with other veggies, sliced thin and added to lasagna, fried in a little oil and added to an omelet, chopped into spaghetti sauce, grated into bread and muffins…the list goes on and on.
 Yum!

 What is your favorite way to eat zucchini?
 Have you ever tried Black Beauty Zucchini?

 Disclaimer: I received seeds for free to review for Mary’s Heirloom Seeds.
 All opinions are my own.
 Since I wrote this post, I signed up as an affiliate for Mary’s Heirloom Seeds, which means that if you purchase seeds through the links in this post, I receive a small commission to help fund this blog.
 You won’t pay any extra for your seeds.
 Thank you for supporting The Self Sufficient HomeAcre!